Maxim-Mazurok/google-api-typings-generator/README.md

 Every hour, type definitions are generated, linted, tested, and published to NPM.

-All packages are published with [provenance attestations](https://docs.npmjs.com/generating-provenance-statements) from GitHub Actions.
-For packages with [npm trusted publishing](https://docs.npmjs.com/trusted-publishers) configured, publishing uses OIDC authentication (no stored tokens).
-For new packages, a fresh npm session token is generated from stored credentials at the start of each workflow run.
+All packages are published with [provenance attestations](https://docs.npmjs.com/generating-provenance-statements) from GitHub Actions using [npm trusted publishing](https://docs.npmjs.com/trusted-publishers) (OIDC authentication, no stored tokens).
+New packages are automatically configured with trusted publishing via the npm trust REST API before their first publish.

 ### Resource VS Body